CoCarrivale/crab_MC_private/README.md

 ```
 crab preparelocal --task=250605_125525:apiccine_crab_TTTo2L2Nu_UL2017 --destdir=./local
 ```
 then `cd`in the folder prepared by crad, and exectue:
 ```
 bash -x ./run_job.sh  1
 ```

+## Known issues

+Some premix libraries are being moved from disk to tape to save space and are not accessible anymore.
+To circumvent this issue, there a couple of workaraounds to list the accessible librieries for the DIGIPremix step.
+Run the `get_dik_files.py` like follows:
+`python get_disk_files.py -u mpresill -dataset /Neutrino_E-10_gun/RunIISummer20ULPrePremix-UL18_106X_upgrade2018_realistic_v11_L1v1-v2/PREMIX/ -o 2018_premix.txt`
+and update the corresponding DIGIpremix configuration accordingly.